 Does Flutter run on the web?

 Flutter web is currently in beta.
-We are developing Flutter for web in a fork of the Flutter repo.
-This enables fast iterations while keeping the core Flutter repo stable.
 You can repackage existing Flutter code to work on the web preview, but there are some caveats while we’re still in preview.
-Check out the instructions for more details.
+Check out the web instructions for more details.

 Can I use Flutter to build desktop apps?